volkerjaenisch/inqbus.installer/doc/source/handler.rst

 UpdateBashrc(TaskMixin)
 ^^^^^^^^^^^^^^^^^^^^^^^
 This class can be used to add content to the *.bashrc*.
-This class takes only the name used for the TaskMixin-Class as argument.
+It takes only the name used for the TaskMixin-Class as argument.

 To add a line to the *.bashrc* you can use the add-method of this class.